-Layers of flavor: Buttery, flaky pie crust & smooth eggnog chess filling.
+Eggnog Chess Pie has layers of flavor: Buttery, flaky pie crust and smooth eggnog chess filling.
 A true holiday delight!
-This may even be Santa’s Favorite.
+This may even be Santa’s favorite.
 This filling is quick to mix up, and tastes oh so good!
-Try my recipe for Eggnog Chess Pie and let me know what you think!
-If you’re looking for a how-to video for an all butter pie crust recipe, click here.
-This pie crust pairs perfectly with the eggnog filling below.
-Enjoy!
+Try my recipe and let me know what you think.
+If you’re looking for a how-to video for an all butter pie crust, see the video below.
+Mine is made with a touch of buttermilk.
+This crust pairs perfectly with the eggnog filling.

 Disclosure: I only endorse products I have used personally and highly recommend.
 When you make a purchase through some of the links below, I may earn a small commission from Amazon.com at no extra cost to you.